 - [Too Early Inter-RAT Handover] The connection failure occurs while being connected to an LTE cell, and there is a recent inter-RAT handover for the UE prior to the connection failure i.e., the UE reported timer is smaller than the configured threshold, e.g., Tstore_UE_cntxt, and the first cell where the UE attempts to re-connect and the cell that served the UE at the last handover initialisation are both UTRAN cells.

--
+- [Inter-RAT Mobility Failure during Voice Fallback] The connection failure occurs while being connected to an LTE cell, and there is a recent inter-RAT handover for the UE prior to the connection failure i.e., the UE reported timer is smaller than the configured threshold, e.g., Tstore_UE_cntxt, during mobility from NR, and the RLF Report from the UE includes a voice fallback indication.

+Editor’s note 1: the indication and its name first need to be agreed in RAN2.

 The "UE reported timer" above indicates the time elapsed since the last handover initialisation until connection failure.